 The word "attendance" has a broader definition than usual this semester.
 While attending class is certainly preferred, please do not feel obligated to come if you are feeling ill.
-You are free to join and participate in the live Zoom meeting in lieu of attending a class meeting.
+You are free to join and participate in the live Zoom meeting in lieu of attending a class meeting, regardless of your A/B schedule.
 If you're not up to joining in, please watch the recording of the class meeting and the associated video lectures when you're able to.